jyoung4242/articles/pathfinding/pathfindingpart1.md

 ### Dijkstra's Algorithm

-Dijkstra's Algorithm is an algorithm for finding the shortest path through a graph that presents wieghting (distances) between different nodes.
+Dijkstra's Algorithm is an algorithm for finding the shortest path through a graph that presents weighting (distances) between different nodes.
 The algorithm essentially dictates a starting node, then it systematically calculates the distance to all other nodes in the graph, thus, giving one the ability to find the shortest path.